Both give good photographs, but both have their own pros and cons.

 Both DSLR and mirror-less cameras offer image stabilisation systems.
 Image stabilisation technology is equivalent to both camera types.

 Both of the cameras take high-quality pictures with similar resolutions and amount of graininess which is known as noise.
 With equivalent sensors and image processors, both cameras take great photos.

 The higher end mirrorless cameras are equipped with on-chip focus sensors.
 That is why; they are best suited for video shooting.
 While recording a video, DSLRs cannot use phase detection with the mirror up.
 So, they have to use the slower and less accurate, contrast-detection focus method.
 It results in the blur look in the middle of the video when the camera starts hunting for the right focus.

 Mirrorless cameras have superior autofocus and hence provide the best results for most filmmakers.

 Both camera types can shoot at very fast shutter speeds.
 Mirrorless cameras have an added benefit.
 They can capture images one after the other easily due to the absence of mirrors.
 Hence, the simpler mechanics of mirrorless cameras win over the DSLRs.

 Both camera types can display images on their screens or via an HDMI output to a television.
 Many of them also sport Wi-Fi which allows them to send images to smartphones for online posting.
 Both offer large screens, video outputs and Wi-Fi connections to smartphones for quick image-sharing.

+Here is our take on DSLR or Mirror-Less Cameras.
 Every product has its own share of positives and negatives.
 The power of decision is always in the buyer’s court.